Moms Club of Alexandria City

 This makes sense, given that many people would like to know what they are joining before they pay dues.
 However, the process asks a lot of new moms who just want to find community and resources in between naps, feedings, and changings.

 I decided to structure the homepage so that prospective members can get a feel for the purpose of the club first.
 If they are interested, they can then click a button below the introduction and send an email of interest.
-Those who want to learn more about the whole membership process can read about it on the “Membership” page, along with all of the benefits of joining.

 Site Structure